 How to decide if an ERP or MRP solution is right for your business

 If your company is specifically looking to assist manufacturing efforts, then an MRP solution might be right for you.
 However, if you prefer software that can automate other parts of the business then perhaps ERP is the right solution.

 Budget is a crucial factor to consider when making a software selection.
-To decide between the two it’s important to analyse the pros and cons of both in terms of cost and effectiveness.
+To decide between the two, it’s important to analyze the pros and cons of both in terms of cost and effectiveness.